 You might expect low back pain to be common, and it is, as it affects 8% of all adults.
 But you may be surprised to learn that low back pain can strike at an early age, with 41% of all cases diagnosed between the ages of 18-44.
-As experts in pain medicine, the team at Advanced Pain Solutions in Ionia, Michigan, has helped many patients overcome back pain with numerous effective treatment options.
+As an expert in pain medicine, Adam Camp, MD, at Advanced Pain Solutions in Ionia and at the Surgery Center in Grand Rapids, Michigan, has helped many patients overcome back pain with numerous effective treatment options.
 If you need pain relief, call the office or use the online scheduling feature today.
-Advanced Pain Solutions is proud to serve the greater West Michigan area.

 Your lower back is vulnerable to pain-causing problems because it supports the weight of your upper body and performs a lot of twisting and bending.